What is Cutlery?

 7. Sundae Spoon

-Ice cream or any shakes with ice cream served in a tall glass.
+Ice cream or any shake with ice cream served in a tall glass.

 8. Ice Cream Spoon